Appendix 4: Generating orders

 Example 2

-If the customer then needs a 40 meter tower, MRP will balance the existing WO for 7 elements against the demand of 8 elements.
-The replanning rule will suggest to increase the quantity or will suggest an additional WO to produce one additional element.
+If the customer then needs a 40-meter tower, MRP will balance the existing WO for 7 elements against the demand of 8 elements.
+The replanning rule will suggest increasing the quantity or will suggest an additional WO to produce one additional element.

 Prerequisites

-The project and project task must be "launched".
+The project and project task need to be "launched".

 How to record the order directly